Git Cheat Sheet

 GitHub has a great pdf that you can print out and put on your wall next to your desk.
 And yes, GitLab has one too.

-There are several popular git clients that developers use to interact with git repositories.
-Some of the most popular ones include:
+There are several Git clients that developers use to interact with repositories.
+Some notable ones include:

-Git for Windows: This is a port of the git command line interface for Microsoft Windows.
-It includes a GUI for managing git repositories, as well as the git command line tools.
+Git for Windows: A port of Git command line interface for Windows, featuring a GUI for repository management alongside the command line tools.

-GitHub Desktop: This is a git client developed by GitHub that is available for Windows and macOS.
-It includes a graphical user interface for managing git repositories, as well as integrations with other GitHub features.
+GitHub Desktop: Developed by GitHub for Windows and macOS, this client provides a GUI for managing repositories and integrates well with other GitHub features.

 Git Facts You May Find Interesting